1. Make the call about the prospect, not about you.

 If you don’t believe in yourself and speak with confidence and energy, why should you expect the prospect to pay attention?

-Typically, calls can go one of 3 ways — a gatekeeper answers, it rolls to voicemail or the prospect you want to reach answers.
+Typically, calls can go one of 4 ways — a gatekeeper answers, you reach a main menu, it rolls to voicemail or the prospect you want to reach answers.
 Each one requires a different type of response from you.
 Be prepared no matter which way it goes.

 6. Use the day wisely.